 The temporary parking lot constructed in Phase I just north of the roundabout will be removed.
 The primary purpose of the parking lot is to temporarily accommodate Clackamas River Trail users before a permanent parking area is provided.
-Permanent trailhead parking lot will be constructed along Main Street, south of Lot 1, as part of Phase 4.
+Permanent trailhead parking lot will be constructed along Main Street, south of Lot 1, as part of Phase 4, unless provided on Lot 11 (Tract A).
 Temporary parking will remain as currently constructed on Lot 1.